aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-data/accessing-cells-of-a-worksheet/_index.md

 A cell can also be accessed by passing the cell's numeric index to the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) collection.

 If you use this approach to access cells, an exception can be thrown if the numeric index of the cell is out of range.
-This approach is the fastest one to access the cells but an important thing to know is that if you use this approach to access a cell object, the numeric index may change after new cells are added to the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) collection.
+This approach is the fastest one to access the cells, but an important thing to know is that the numeric index may change after new cells are added to the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) collection.
 The cell objects in the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) collection are internally sorted by row and column indices.

 {{< gist "aspose-cells-gists" "c7b55cbeb75eaaae989115230a7619eb" "Cells-Data-AccessingCells-UsingCellIndexInCellsCollection-1.js" >}}

 ## **How to Get Maximum Display Range of Worksheet**

-Aspose.Cells for Node.js via C++ for Node.js via C++ allows developers to access a worksheet's maximum display range.
-The maximum display range - the range of cells between the first and last cell with content - is useful when you need to copy, select, or display the entire contents of a worksheet in an image.
+Aspose.Cells for Node.js via C++ allows developers to access a worksheet's maximum display range.
+The maximum display range – the range of cells between the first and last cell with content – is useful when you need to copy, select, or display the entire contents of a worksheet in an image.

 You can access a worksheet's maximum display range using [**Cells.getMaxDisplayRange**](https://reference.aspose.com/cells/nodejs-cpp/cells/#getMaxDisplayRange--).
 The following sample code illustrates how to access the [**getMaxDisplayRange**](https://reference.aspose.com/cells/nodejs-cpp/cells/#getMaxDisplayRange--) property.